 The wind trembled over the strings of the lyre, singing faintly into the dying night, and charming the birds from their nests.
-At dawn Orpheus rose, following a stream that fed a great river which meandered its way southwards.
-In the distance he heard the songs of the migrating birds as he turned away, descending through gorges carved by ancient glaciers, and on into a meadow.
+At dawn, Orpheus rose, following a stream that fed a great river, which meandered its way southwards.
+In the distance, he heard the songs of the migrating birds, as he turned away, descending through gorges carved by ancient glaciers, and on, into a meadow.
 The conifer forests swayed in the breeze, as a palace of white marble came into view.
-Beside the silver lake, sat his mother, the clear voiced muse, Calliope.
-Orpheus draped an arm around a slender column and leant towards her, plucking the second string of the lyre.
+Beside the silver lake, sat his mother, the clear-voiced muse, Calliope.
+Orpheus draped an arm around a slender column, and leant towards her, plucking the second string of the lyre.

 “Orpheus.”
 She turned, lifting her violet eyes to him.
 “He meant for you to have it.”
 She smiled, and kissed him on the forehead.

-“Will you teach me the sacred songs before you leave?”
+“Will you teach me the sacred songs, before you leave?”

-“Maybe tomorrow, but for now…” She trailed off, her eyes leading his towards the lake, where a white swan had descended.
-Orpheus began to play, willow trees shimmering as the swan circled seven times before raising its slender neck.
+“Maybe, tomorrow, but for now…” She trailed off, her eyes leading his towards the lake, where a white swan had descended.
+Orpheus began to play, willow trees shimmering, as the swan circled seven times, before raising its slender neck.

 “Mousêgetês.”
-Orpheus whispered Apollo’s sacred name, and felt an invisible presence guide his fingers over the strings.
+Orpheus whispered Apollo”s sacred name, and felt an invisible presence guide his fingers over the strings.

-For seven days he remained by the lake, before walking away through the moonlit woods, a song on his lips.
-From the starlit branches he thought he heard a delicate voice echo his own.
-Pausing he placed his hand on the trunk of a tree.
-Stepping away he saw for a fleeting moment, the silhouette of a woman.
-Orpheus exhaled and she sank back into the bark.
-Beneath the tree he settled, composing songs to her, until he drifted off to sleep.
+For seven days, he remained by the lake, before walking away, through the moonlit woods, a song on his lips.
+From the starlit branches, he thought he heard a delicate voice echo his own.
+Pausing, he placed his hand on the trunk of a tree.
+Stepping away, he saw, for a fleeting moment, the silhouette of a woman.
+Orpheus exhaled, and she sank back into the bark.
+Beneath the tree, he settled, composing songs to her, until he drifted off to sleep.

-The seasons turned and still he played, pausing only to watch the swans leave for the north.
-Alone beside the lake, Orpheus watched them take the starlit road, a lament rising from his lyre.
-The trees shed their leaves and snow fell on the mountains, as the people of Thrace invoked Dionysus from the springs and the vine.
+The seasons turned, and still he played, pausing only to watch the swans leave for the north.
+Alone, beside the lake, Orpheus watched them take the starlit way, a lament rising from his lyre.
+The trees shed their leaves, and snow fell on the mountains, as the people of Thrace invoked Dionysus, from the springs and the vine.

 It was at this time that Jason, son of Aeson of Thessaly, set sail in the Argo.
-Orpheus travelled with them to the ancient kingdom of Colchis, a remote land, washed by the Black Sea, and rich in gold and honey.
-It was here that Jason slew the serpent guardian of the Golden Fleece, and Medea murdered her half-brother.
+Orpheus travelled with them, to the ancient kingdom of Colchis, a remote land, washed by the Black Sea, and rich in gold and honey.
+It was here, that Jason slew the serpent guardian of the Golden Fleece, and Medea murdered her half-brother.
 As they set sail once more, she dismembered his body, and offered his blood to the sea.
-Orpheus did look back, but quelled the waves and eclipsed the song of the sirens with his lyre.
+Orpheus did look back, but quelled the waves, and eclipsed the song of the sirens with his lyre.

-On the shore of Thrace he bid them farewell, and climbed up through the moonlit valley.
+On the shore of Thrace, he bid them farewell, and climbed up, through the moonlit valley.
 Rivers gushed from their springs, and the nocturnal birds took to the air.
-The wild beasts lay down and the flowers bloomed as he passed by.
+The wild beasts lay down, and the flowers bloomed, as he passed by.

 On a green hill, he played, and the trees began to move.
-Holm oak, poplar, cypress and alder all gathering and creating a shaded grove.
-Orpheus played a love lilt and the scent of roses perfumed the air.
-He thought he saw the bark of the oak tree soften as he played the highest note.
+Holm oak, poplar, cypress, and alder, all gathering, and creating a shaded grove.
+Orpheus played a love lilt, and the scent of roses perfumed the air.
+He thought he saw the bark of the oak tree soften, as he played the highest note.
 It was the luminous note of the moon.
-A note of his love.
+The note of his love.